Preschool (Pre-K) & Kindergarten Entrance

 Preschool Eligibility Requirements

-To be eligible to enter Pre-K, a child must be four years old by July 1 of the current school year.
+To be eligible to enter Pre-K, a child must be four years old by July 1 prior to the opening of the current school year.

 All four-year-olds need the following shots to enter Preschool: